Horvath-David/ws2026-semi-base/README.md

-﻿# WorldSkills 2026 nation finals Competitor 2
+﻿# WorldSkills 2026 nation finals Competitor 2 - Session 3

 # How to start